sharriet/code-together/tutorial-2/README.md

 To accommodate learners who are not co-located, we'll make use of the [Live Share](https://code.visualstudio.com/learn/collaboration/live-share) feature of [Visual Studio Code](https://code.visualstudio.com/download).
 For those wanting to setup a physical pair programming station, this article showcases some [different configurations](https://www.clearlyagile.com/agile-blog/2016/5/20/pair-programming-configurations).

+The task you'll pair on involves producing and parsing some dummy application data in the JSON format.
+It is a technically simple task, but it involves discussion, since there are design decisions to be made in the process.

 ## Learning outcomes

 + Gain experience with the driver-navigator approach to pair programming
++ Practice parsing a JSON file in python
 + Reflect on your experiences with pair programming, identifying opportunities for personal development

 ## Pre-requisites